0

 Developer Nintendo EAD

-Read Timothy’s discovery of Super Mario 64 as the gold standard of 3-D design →
+Read Timothy’s reminisces of playing Super Mario 64 for the first time.

 3. GoldenEye 007 (1997)